roelmann/moodle-theme_flexibase/README.txt

 This is the flexibase theme for Moodle.
 It is a Bootstrap3 theme, but uses flexbox to create the layouts, rather than the bootstrap grid.

+This theme depends upon Bas Brands bootstrap theme for bootstrap3.

 The aim of the theme is to provide an experimental format for making use of the flexbox css layouts to provide greater options for administrators and to simplify the layout code when considering rtl languages, editing on/off, use of side-bars